-The trust will use the net proceeds of \$1,528,958,489 from the sale of the notes to make the initial deposits into the collection account, the capitalized interest account, the supplemental purchase account, the add-on consolidation loan account and the reserve account, to purchase the initial trust student loans from the depositor on the closing date under the initial sale agreement and to make the upfront payment on the interest rate cap.
+The trust will use the net proceeds of \$3,370,964,493 from the sale of the notes to make the initial deposits to the reserve account, the capitalized interest account, the supplemental purchase account, the pre-funding account, the add-on consolidation loan account and the collection account and to purchase the initial trust student loans from the depositor on the closing date under the initial sale agreement.

-The depositor will then use the proceeds paid to the depositor by the trust to pay to each of VG Funding and SLM ECFC the respective purchase prices due to such sellers for the initial trust student loans purchased by the depositor.
+The depositor will then use the proceeds paid to the depositor by the trust to pay to the sellers the respective purchase prices for the initial trust student loans purchased by the depositor.